École de musique du Marché

 In February 2016, after nearly 50 years, Italmelodie, an institution that catered to generations of musicians, locally and internationally, closed its doors.
 Letting the legacy fade into the dustbins of history was not an option for Johnny Zeffiro, Flavio's youngest son.

-Johnny Zeffiro & Ron Harris — carrying on the legacy together
+Ron Harris & Johnny Zeffiro — carrying on the legacy together

 3